Contract area (block) | Project status | The maximum production capacity | Venture company (established) | Interest owned (*Operator) |

 C Open Rack Vaporizer (ORV)

-The ORV transforms LNG, a liquid at -162 degrees Celcius, into a gaseous state by warming and re-gasifying it using the heat of seawater.
+The ORV transforms LNG, a liquid at -162 degrees Celsius, into a gaseous state by warming and re-gasifying it using the heat of seawater.

 D Submerged Combustion Vaporizer (SCV)